sahil_ramani / field_v3.2

 OCPD @ Self

-Authentic self-esteem is a constant struggle for me.
-I often find it difficult to believe in my own worthiness and capabilities.
-The inner dialogue is filled with self-doubt, where I question if I’m good enough, smart enough, strong enough, or attractive enough.
-It’s easy to fall into the trap of believing that something is fundamentally wrong with me.
-This lack of self-esteem manifests in various ways, such as prioritizing the desires of others over my own.
-Even in simple situations like choosing between Chinese and Indian food, I readily abandon my preferences to accommodate others.
-These patterns are deeply rooted in Obsessive-Compulsive Personality Disorder (OCPD) and can be challenging to break free from.
+Authentic self-esteem is a constant struggle.
+I find it hard to believe in my own worth, and the inner dialogue keeps asking whether I’m good enough, smart enough, strong enough, attractive enough.
+From there it’s a short slide into believing something is fundamentally wrong with me.
+One way this shows up: I put everyone else’s preferences ahead of my own.
+Even choosing between Chinese and Indian food, I’ll abandon what I want to accommodate everyone else.
+These patterns run deep with OCPD, and they’re hard to break.

 OCPD @ Therapy